Udyan31/SynapseVision/README.md

 # SynapseVision
 A Flask app that classifies brain MRI scans into 4 categories — glioma, meningioma, pituitary tumor, or no tumor — using a fine-tuned VGG16 CNN.
 Optionally generates a plain-language explanation of the result using a vision LLM (Fireworks AI).

-**Not a medical device.** Educational project only — not for clinical use.

 ## How it works
 1. Upload an MRI scan through the web UI.
 2. A VGG16 model (transfer learning, fine-tuned on MRI data) predicts one of the 4 classes.